BaichenRong/Rekognition-Project/README.md

 We can see the built in Rekogntion Service succesfully capture and detect elements in the picture

 ## Sample of Analysis and Visualization
+Easily use service provided by Seaborn and Matplot to generate various visualization such as scatterplot and bar plot.
+Use different stats function to generate correlation and linera regression
 ![picture](./example/analysis.png)